 Principal considerations include the ownership of the intellectual property rights involved and issues arising from this, the specification for what is to be delivered and the nature of any ongoing support or protections required.

-E-commerce and online selling has revolutionised the way we buy goods.
-Online sales to consumers in particular are highly regulated and it is essential for businesses to understand and comply with the law setting out what must and must not be included in the terms of sale.
+E-commerce and online selling have revolutionised the way we buy goods.
+Online sales to consumers, in particular, are highly regulated and it is essential for businesses to understand and comply with the law setting out what must and must not be included in the terms of sale.

 Before making any significant investment in a website, it is advisable to ensure that the business will own the necessary rights in relation to copyright in both the website and in any content uploaded to the site.
-You should also consider other intellectual property rights involved, for example in relation to any trade marks or logos belonging to others which might appear on the site.
+You should also consider other intellectual property rights involved, for example in relation to any trademarks or logos belonging to others that might appear on the site.